swcarpentry/shell-novice/episodes/04-pipefilter.md

 >> ##Solution
 >> Option 3 is the solution.
->> Option 1 shows all files containing something, the letter `t`, something else and `ane.pdb`, this includes `octane.pdb` and `pentane.pdb`.
+>> Option 1 shows all files that contain any number and combination of characters, followed by the letter `t`, another single character and ends with `ane.pdb`, this includes `octane.pdb` and `pentane.pdb`.
->> Option 2 shows all files contining something, `t`, any single character, `ne.` and anything else.
+>> Option 2 shows all files contain any number and combination of characters, `t`, another single character, `ne.` followed by any number and combination of characters.
 This will give us `octane.pdb` and `pentane.pdb` but doesn't match anything which ends thane.pdb.
 >> Option 3 fixes the problems of option 2 by matching two characters between `t` and `ne`.
 >> Option 4 only shows files starting `ethane.`.
 {: .solution}